-The Company's financial instruments include cash, which is classified as financial assets measured at amortized cost, and accounts payable and accrued liabilities, which are classified as financial liabilities measured at amortized cost.
+The Company's financial instruments include cash and cash equivalents, which are classified as financial assets measured at amortized cost, and accounts payable and accrued liabilities, which are classified as financial liabilities measured at amortized cost.

 The most significant risk is credit risk which the Company is exposed to in respect to managing its cash.
 All cash is held with a major Canadian financial institution.